TortugaResearch/DotNet-ORM-Cookbook/ORM Cookbook/DocumentationDocNet/Immutable.md

 @snippet cs [..\Recipes.Dapper\Immutable\ImmutableRepository.cs] ImmutableRepository

-## LLBLGen Pro

-LLBLGen Pro does not directly support immutable objects, You can overcome this by using a pair of conversions between the immutable object and the mutable entity.

-@snippet cs [..\Recipes.LLBLGenPro\Recipes\Immutable\ReadOnlyEmployeeClassification.cs] <Constructor>(EmployeeClassificationEntity)

-@snippet cs [..\Recipes.LLBLGenPro\Recipes\Immutable\ReadOnlyEmployeeClassification.cs] ToEntity

-These conversions are used in the repository before write operations and after read operations.

-@snippet cs [..\Recipes.LLBLGenPro\Recipes\Immutable\ImmutableRepository.cs] ImmutableRepository

 ## Entity Framework Core

 Entity Framework Core does not directly support immutable objects.
 You can overcome this by using a pair of conversions between the immutable object and the mutable entity.